 Below we’ll cover some of the key concepts that are important for NLPCraft.
-Note that many of them will be covered in more details later in this guide.

 The concept of semantic modeling is at the core of NLPCraft capabilities.
 Semantic modelling (or semantic grammar) defines a formal way of how a natural language sentence can be understood and translated into actions.
 NLPCraft provides one of the most sophisticated tools and APIs for semantic modelling applications.